 There are many good budget options available in the market.

 Belts: Either wear a good leather belt or just wear the suit without a belt.

 Suit looks pretty good without a belt so if it is not necessary then avoid the belt.

 Never wear a fabric belt or belts with obnoxious patterns on it.
 And please for the love of God don’t wear belts with brand logos as buckles.

 This is actually pretty straight forward if you are not wearing a tie you can either wear loafers or lace-up formal shoes.
 But if you are wearing a tie I would suggest you wear lace-ups instead of loafers.
 Go for either black color or brown and avoid shoes that are too shiny.
 Try to match your shoe color and shade with your belt if you are wearing one.

 Now you are dressed properly and have your accessories on, but one important thing left is to groom properly before the farewell.

-Get a haircut 3-4 days before your farewell, get you sides short (you can also get the faded cut) and keep whatever length you want on the top.
+Get a haircut 3-4 days before your farewell, get your sides short (you can also get the faded cut), and keep whatever length you want on the top.

 If you have a beard trim it down the day before and shape it up properly especially around the neckline.